Lumen, a second major American Internet carrier, pulling out of Russia

-American technology and telecommunications companies have been cutting services in Russia ever since it invaded Ukraine last month.
+American technology and telecommunications companies have been cutting services in Russia since it invaded Ukraine last month.
 In the same period, Russia’s government has throttled or blocked popular U.S.-based services such as Twitter and Facebook while imposing new criminal penalties for news coverage that doesn’t follow the Kremlin’s strict censorship policies.
-Many leading Western news organizations have ceased operations there, further weakening the flow of information from the country that’s being roiled by punishing international sanctions.
+Many leading Western news organizations have ceased operations there, further weakening the flow of information from the country that is being roiled by punishing international sanctions.

 Lumen said in a statement posted to its website, “We decided to disconnect the network due to increased security risk inside Russia.
 We have not yet experienced network disruptions, but given the increasingly uncertain environment and the heightened risk of state action, we took this move to ensure the security of our and our customers’ networks, as well as the ongoing integrity of the global Internet.”